CLI Reference

 • --yes-web: auto-approve web_fetch to allowed public URLs.

-• --mcp-server <URL>: register MCP tools from remote server (repeatable).
+• --mcp-server <URL>: register MCP tools from a remote server (repeatable).

 • --plan: read-only planning mode.